mirthin/MoroTest/readme.txt

+There are two projects in this repository.

 MoroTest
 MoroTest is a Spring Boot application designed to manage users with authentication and authorization features.
 It provides RESTful APIs for user management, including creating, updating, and deleting users, as well as password management.

+TestRequests
+TestRequests is a simple java application, that creates simple http requests to test and show basic functions of MoroTest aplication.

 Features
 	User Management: Create, read, update, and delete user accounts.